 Nancy Kalman, United Capital Funding

 In most cases, the alternative lender simply walks away.
-In other cases, lenders will attempt a complex global settlement of a lengthy debt schedule in order to assume first position – if the long term opportunity merits this strategy within their model.
-However, there is no longer a need to walk away from these situations, or alternately incur the expense and risk of attempting to resolve them through cumbersome, inefficient short sale attempts or negotiated settlements.
+In other cases, lenders will attempt a complex global settlement of the debt schedule in order to assume the first position—if the long term opportunity merits this strategy within their model.
+However, there is no longer a need to walk away from these situations, or alternatively, to incur the expense and risk of attempting to resolve them through cumbersome, inefficient short sale attempts or negotiated settlements.

 “We’d be able to get a lot more deals done.”